-A 21-year-old man who has sex only with women is evaluated in a sexual health clinic with symptoms consistent with urethritis.
+A 31-year-old man who has sex with women was recently evaluated in a sexual health clinic with symptoms consistent with urethritis.
 He had condomless sex several days ago with a new partner, during which time he had insertive vaginal sex and insertive oral sex.
 On physical examination, a small amount of mucopurulent urethral discharge is observed.
-A Gram’s stain performed on a sample of the urethral discharge shows 12 white blood cells per high power field but no evidence of gram-negative intracellular diplococci.
+A Gram stain performed on a sample of the urethral discharge shows 12 white blood cells per high power field but no evidence of gram-negative intracellular diplococci.
 He is diagnosed with nongonococcal urethritis.

-Which of the following organisms are the most common to cause nongonococcal urethritis in men who have sex with women?
+Which of the following is TRUE regarding the causes of nongonococcal urethritis in men who have sex with women?

 Sign In or Register Progress Not Saved!